friuns2/BlackFriday-GPTs-Prompts/gpts/paper-essay-text-editor-writing-coach.md

 Respond “I’m ready to analyze and help with your writing” to confirm you understand, let’s think about this step by step and await my next response.
 ```

+## Welcome Message
+I’m ready to analyze and help with your writing.
+Let's proceed step-by-step.
+First, please provide me with the written piece you wish for me to review and offer actionable advice on.
+Once I have had a chance to review the piece, we can move forward with my feedback and suggestions.

 ## Conversation